shba007/unstack/README.md

 # Framework Logo

-⚡️ This tool prints your favorite framework logo in CLI.
+⚡️ Print your favorite framework logo into the cli.

 ## Vision and Roadmap

-- Include all framework's Icons in JS Ecosystem
+- Include all framework's Icons of JS Ecosystem